meheres/Perceptron/src/README.md

 - The third line of the file should be the number of output nodes.

+- The fourth line of the file should be the number of trial cases.

-- The fourth line of the file should contain a double value of the starting value for lambda.
+- The fifth line of the file should contain a double value of the starting value for lambda.

-- The fifth line of the file should contain a double value for the maximum value of lambda.
+- The sixth line of the file should contain a double value for the maximum value of lambda.

-- The sixth line of the file should contain a double value of the constant with which lambda will be multiplied when the previous error is less than the current error.
+- The seventh line of the file should contain a double value of the constant with which lambda will be multiplied when the previous error is less than the current error.

-- The seventh line of the file should contain a double value of the constant with which lambda will be multiplied when the previous error is greater than the current error.
+- The eighth line of the file should contain a double value of the constant with which lambda will be multiplied when the previous error is greater than the current error.

-- The eighth line of the file should contain an int value of the minimum error to be reached before the Perceptron terminates its training.
+- The ninth line of the file should contain an int value of the minimum error to be reached before the Perceptron terminates its training.

-- The ninth line of the file should contain a double value of the maximum number of iterations before the training terminates (times out).
+- The tenth line of the file should contain a double value of the maximum number of iterations before the training terminates (times out).

-- The tenth line of the file should contain a double value of the lower bound for the random weights.
+- The eleventh line of the file should contain a double value of the lower bound for the random weights.

-- The eleventh and final line of the file should contain a double value of the upper bound for the random weights.
+- The twelfth and final line of the file should contain a double value of the upper bound for the random weights.

 ## Trial Cases File Format
 - The number of lines in this file must be exactly equal to the number of trials.